-The workshop will be held in-person in Houston, Texas prior to the 91st Southern Economics Association Conference (November 20th to 22nd).
+The workshop will be held in-person in Fort Lauderdale, Florida prior to the 92nd Southern Economics Association Conference (November 19th to 21st).
 It will include panels and Q&A sessions, as well as small-group activities and informal discussions, and will be followed by a networking reception for participants.
 Students will also receive feedback on their research proposals from the mentors.

 At the top of the research proposal, please clearly state which of the following fields are most closely related to your research idea.
 You can specify up to 2 fields.

 Applied Microeconomics (including Labor, Public, Health, Education, Crime, etc.)

 The research proposal should outline at least one research idea that you are planning to pursue.
 You may include more than one research idea.
 The purpose of the research proposal is to allocate mentees and mentors into groups based on common research interests.